About Me

 Research

 In 2022, I completed my PhD at the University Of Pennsylvania advised by Prof. Joseph Devietti.
+I am broadly knowledgeable of: systems programming, software engineering, programming languages, and operating systems.

 See all publications here.